Dmitry Rybolovlev: Wealth

 He is the owner of €80 million superyacht Anna I, which was sold in 2021, and his new $250 million yacht, also called Anna.
 Both yachts were built by Feadship and designed by Michael Leach, with Anna being the company's biggest superyacht to date.

 In July 2021, Rybolovlev acquired a new sailing ClubSwan 125 yacht, named Skorpios after the Greek island owned by his family trusts.
 The 43-meter racing vessel took four years to build at Nautor's Swan yard in Finland.
 The yacht was designed to be a record-breaker and is able to reach a speed of roughly 15 knots upwind and remain consistently faster than the wind speed downwind thanks to innovations including the addition of a single curved foil that provides sideways and vertical lift in varying conditions.
 Skorpios' skipper is Olympic gold medalist and two-world champion Fernando Echávarri, while Rybolovlev is the racing yacht's helmsman.

 Rybolovlev also owns a racing yacht of the ClubSwan 50 model, now renamed Sparti.
 With this model, he won the ClubSwan 50 World Championship title during The Nations Trophy regatta in Palma Bay, Spain in October 2019.
 In the event's 2020 reiteration, Rybolovlev's ClubSwan 50 yacht took third place overall after winning two of that year's four races, making it the only team to win medals in the ClubSwan World Championship over two consecutive years.

 Property

-Trusts in the name of his Rybolovlev's daughter, Ekaterina, have made several significant property purchases around the world since 2008.
+Trusts in the name of Rybolovlev's daughter, Ekaterina, have made several significant property purchases around the world since 2008.
 The trusts have bought properties in Florida, Hawaii, New York City, Monaco, as well as two islands in Greece.
 Rybolovlev also owns an estate in Saint-Tropez on the Cote d'Azur in the south of France, houses in Gstaad, Switzerland, and used to own property in Geneva and Paris with his former wife.
 In 2013, the property purchases were contested by Rybolovlev's estranged wife, Elena, during the couple's divorce proceedings.